davidtranhq/davidtranhq.github.io/_posts/2024-02-18-bug-post-mortem-race-condition.md

 ## Reflections

 The bug is more than just a careless one.
-I think if the culprit variable was not the loop counter variable, something like
+I think if the culprit variable were not the loop counter variable, something like

 ```c++
 int thread_id = 0;